Thinking of taking an Istanbul holiday?

 Given I was staying close to Taksim Square it was an easy walk to the bus pickup.
 The luggage was loaded and I was given a receipt I then used my Istanbul Kart to pay for the fare.

 The cost was 30 Turkish Lira (approximately £4).
 Again the bus was quite busy and it took about 1 hour and 30 minutes to reach the airport.
-As with the previous bus I wasn’t able to connect to the internet on the bus because it said I need a Turkish phone number.
+As with the previous bus I wasn’t able to connect to the internet on the bus because it said I needed a Turkish phone number.
 I preferred looking at the views anyway!

 I stayed at the Sabiha Gokcen Airport Hotel, right next to the airport terminal and connected by a handy shuttle bus.